ballerina-platform/ballerina-distribution/examples/xml-to-json-conversion/xml_to_json_conversion.md

 # XML JSON conversion

-The `xmldata` library provides API to perform conversion from XML to JSO.
+The `xmldata` library provides API to perform conversion from XML to JSON.

 For more information on the underlying module, see the [xmldata module](https://docs.central.ballerina.io/ballerina/xmldata/latest/).